mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 Python library, and how to easily integrate sending text messages into a new or existing Python application.

-Upcoming 45 minute talk to
+45 minute talk presented to
 `DC Python on October 22 <http://www.meetup.com/dcpython/events/140875652/>`_
 at `Canvas.co <http://canvas.co/work>`_ in Washington, D.C.